Urban Programs

 The statutes governing TIB's programs can be found in RCW 47 - Public Highways and Transportation.

-IB typically issues a call for projects each June for project selection done in November.
-The most recent call for projects, for award in November 2019, opens on June 1, 2019 with TIB funding workshops and webinars held at various locations across the state.
-Project selections will be announced at the November 2019 TIB meeting.
-For more information about registering for a workshop, visit the TIB Training page.
+IB typically issues a call for projects each June with new projects being awarded in November.
+The most recent call for projects, for award in November 2024, opens on May 20, 2024.
+This year due to the COVID-19 pandemic, TIB will be holding funding workshops as webinars on June 1, 2021 and June 9, 2021.
+Project selections will be announced at the November 2024 TIB meeting.
+For more information about TIB Funding Workshops, visit the TIB Training page.

 ---|---|